suraj-oswal-39/suraj-oswal-39/README.md

 print("- 👋 Hi, I’m @suraj-oswal-39")

-print("- 👀 I’m interested in python internship")
+print("- 👀 I’m interested in paid internship")

-print("- 🌱 I’m currently learning python")
+print("- 🌱 I’m currently learning web development")

 print("- 📫 you can reach me on 'surajoswal39@gmail.com' and I will reply you as soon as possible ")